shobhitjuglan/B--_Compiler/README.txt

-1. This is a basic B-- language lexer and parser program.
+1. This is a basic B-- language lexer and parser project.

-2. So, we will have to start by copying either CorrectSample.bmm or IncorrectSample.bmm to the input.txt file.
+2. So, we will start by copying either CorrectSample.bmm or IncorrectSample.bmm to the input.txt file.

-3. After that, after opening the terminal to this directory, write the commands in order.
+3. After that, after opening the terminal to this directory, write the commands in the terminal in order.

 4. flex BMM_Scanner.l
    This will make a lex.yy.c file as well.